episerver/eslint-formatter-episerver-cms/README.md

 Formatters for [`eslint-plugin-episerver-cms`](https://github.com/seriema/eslint-plugin-episerver-cms) that gives a nicer overview of what internal and deprecated Episerver CMS JavaScript API's are used.

+> _If you work on multiple Episerver projects and want to help us improve our public API, [we could use your help](https://github.com/seriema/eslint-plugin-episerver-cms/blob/master/say-hello.md)._

 ![Screenshot of summary output](docs/summary.png)

 ## Installation